 “For there is no omen against Jacob, Nor is there any divination against Israel; At the proper time it shall be said to Jacob And to Israel, what God has done!
 “Behold, a people rises like a lioness, And as a lion it lifts itself; It will not lie down until it devours the prey, And drinks the blood of the slain.”
 (Num.
 23:23-24)

 Do we really get this?
 You are a king or a queen of THE Kingdom.
 You have far more authority and power than you realize.
 We will one day rule the earth!
 But we will not be tyrants; we will be servants.
 Strong and fierce, yet loving and gentle.
-We will be like our One only King — a Lion and a Lamb.
+We will be like our One only King: a Lion and a Lamb.

-There is an unquestionable premise given to us in the first chapter of Bereshit (Genesis).
-That is that like kind produces like kind.
+There is an unquestionable premise given in the first chapter of Bereshit (Genesis).
+That is, that like kind produces like kind.
 Birds produce birds.
 Whales produce whales.
 Dogs produce dogs.
 Therefore, male dogs go with female dogs, male whales go with female whales, and male birds go with female birds.
 Do we expect a different pattern when the Father likens us to His bride?
 Are we not made in His image (male and female)?

-Now, I’m NOT suggesting that we are “gods”.
-But I am saying that within each of us is a divine spark.
+Within each of us is a divine spark.
 It is the very breath of the Creator and it is what makes us undeniably His.
 This must be true in order for us to not only be likened to His children, but even more intimately as His wife or bride.
 Therefore, we are the lion/lamb counterpart to His Lion/Lamb.
 I think we have far more potential and influence than we realize.

 My point is that Believers have no problem identifying themselves with weakness, shame, guilt, fear, depression, anxiety, worthlessness, and the like.
 Sadly, many even believe these are desirable traits because they equate them with humility.
 Dear friend, this is NOT true humility.
-And this is not the picture of a lamb!
+And, this is not the picture of a Lamb!
 There is nothing holy or good about this kind of thinking.

 Now the man Moses was very humble, more than any man who was on the face of the earth.
 (Num.
 12:3)